Overview

 For example, “Mary” is an expert in records management and supports the administrative needs of “College A”.
 Given her expertise in record management, Mary may have the opportunity to temporarily support this specialized work in another unit within the network.
 Although Mary might provide temporary records management support to “College B”, her primary responsibilities and physical location remain within her primary unit.

-Generally, opportunities to provide expertise to other units is dependant on whether admin professionals are interested in doing this work, if they have capacity, and whether there is expressed need and alignment.
+Generally, opportunities to provide expertise to other units is dependant on whether administrative professionals are interested in doing this work, if they have capacity, and whether there is expressed need and alignment.

-One of the key objectives of the Administrative Network Project is to enhance staff retention, support career engagement and development, and identify positive career pathways for admin professionals at USask.
-As part of the administrative network, you will have regular career engagement conversations, performance feedback, and mentorship with your manager.
+One of the key objectives of the Administrative Network Project is to enhance staff retention, support career engagement and development, and identify positive career pathways for administrative professionals at USask.
+The administrative network manager will meet with you regularly to discuss career advancement opportunities and provide performance feedback, guidance and mentorship.

 It may, depending on the outcome of the Job Architecture Project.
 This is a campus-wide project to create consistent job titles and profiles.